Li71226006/ALID/README.md

 ##### Smoke Simulation:

-We utilize a humidifier to generate a smoke effect.
-The humidifier is strategically positioned at various locations and operates continuously for 1 minute.
-This approach captures the progression of smoke, from its onset to even dispersion and its gradual intensification.
+We use a humidifier to generate a smoke effect, strategically positioning it at various locations.
+The humidifier operates continuously for one minute, allowing us to capture the smoke's pro-gression from its onset, through even dispersion, to gradual intensification.

 ##### Blood Stain Simulation:

-Artificial blood plasma is employed to simulate blood stains.
-We smear different concentrations of the plasma on varied parts of the artificial tissue.
-Then, by moving the surgical instruments in contact with the tissue, we emulate the effect of instruments becoming stained.
+Artificial blood plasma is used to simulate blood stains.
+We apply different concentrations of plasma to various parts of the artificial tissue and then move the surgical instruments in con-tact with the tissue to emulate the effect of staining.

 ##### Motion Artifact Simulation:

-Motion artifacts are simulated by swiftly moving the surgical instruments within the camera's viewing window.
-To encapsulate a range of artifact effects, the operator attempts various movement directions and speeds, without the need for precise numerical consistency.
+Motion artifacts are simulated by rapidly moving the surgical instruments within the camera's field of view.
+The operator performs a variety of movements at different speeds and directions to capture a range of artifact effects, without the necessity for precise numerical consistency.

 <img src=".\classes.png" style="zoom:25%;" />